arthurberberyan/arthur/README.md

+I am currently a physics grad student at California State University, Northridge.
+If you would like to contact me, please send me a message at arthurberberyan [at] gmail [dot] com

 ## Education
 - M.Sc., Physics | California State University, Northridge (_May 2025_)
 - B.Sc., Astrophysics | California State University, Northridge (_May 2023_)